aasthas23/aasthas23/README.md

 - Python
 - C++

-# Currently working on: My website 😮‍💨
+Currently working on: My website 😮‍💨
-# Planning on learning : JavaScript
+Planning on learning : JavaScript, SQL

+# Certifications
+CyberSecurity

 <!--
 **aasthas23/aasthas23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.